DionneSpaltman/predicting_VVR/README.md

 Name: Dionne Spaltman

+Add summary of the project.

 ### Repository structure
 This repository contains code for a machine learning pipeline with the following structure:

 #### Data
-- **downloading**: Contains the data as received by the FAINT project team.
+- **downloading**: Contains the data as received by the FAINT project team
-- **processing**: Contains the code to clean the raw data.
+- **processing**: Contains the code to clean the raw data

 #### Processing
-- **Feature Engineering**: Contains code to create the final dataframe of features and targets
+- **feature_engineering**: Contains code to create the final dataframe of features and targets
+- **development**: Contains code to describe data

 #### Models
-Contains various scripts for creating, training, testing, and assessing models.
+Contains various scripts for creating, training, testing, and assessing models
-- **baseline.py**: Code for baseline (random forest).
+- **baseline.py**: Code for baseline (random forest)